tody-motmot-1600

 Tody Motmot

-Appearance: The Tody Motmot is a small bird and a vibrant species with a distinctive appearance.
-It has a predominantly green plumage with a colorful mask of blues, purples, and turquoises around its eyes.
-It also has a broad black band across its chest and a distinctive blue tail with a pronounced racquet tip.
+Appearance: The Tody Motmot is a small bird and a vibrant species with a green plumage with a colorful mask of blues, purples, and turquoises around its eyes.
+It also has a broad black band across its chest and a blue tail with a pronounced racquet tip.

-Habitat: In Colombia, the Tody Motmot primarily inhabits humid montane forests and cloud forests at higher elevations.
-They are typically found in dense vegetation near streams, ravines, or shaded areas with a rich diversity of plant species.
+Habitat: The Tody Motmot inhabits humid montane forests and cloud forests at higher elevations.
+They are found in dense vegetation near streams, ravines, or shaded areas with a rich diversity of plant species.

 Behavior: Tody Motmots are known for their unique perching behavior where they tend to sit still for extended periods in the mid-story or lower canopy of the forest, scanning for small insects and other prey.
 They may also sally forth to catch flying insects or other small prey items.